Churn propensity model

 Predicted CLV Next 365d

-The total predicted customer spend over the next 365 days.
+The total predicted spend for a customer over the next 365 days.

 Predicted Order Frequency Next 365d